prominenceai/deepstream-services-library/docs/overview.md

 ---

 ## Dynamic Pipelines
-DSL Pipelines are designed to be  _dynamic-pipelines_ meaning key components such as Sources, Branches, and Sinks may be added and removed while the Pipeline is playing -- as opposed to _monolithic-pipelines_ that must be fully defined at the beginning of the application.
+All DSL Pipelines are designed to be _dynamic-pipelines_, where key components such as Sources, Branches, and Sinks may be added and removed while the Pipeline is playing -- as opposed to _monolithic-pipelines_ that must be fully defined at the beginning of the application.

-This section covers the following ways in which DSL's _dynamic-pipelines_ may be updated.
+This section covers the following use cases for dynamically updating DSL Pipelines.

 * [Dynamic Source updates when using a Tiler](#dynamic-source-updates-when-using-a-tiler).
 * [Dynamic Sink updates with a Pipeline or Branch](#dynamic-sink-updates-with-a-pipeline-or-branch).